Richard’s Selected Writings

 I do not use the word ‘complete’ lightly.
 I have lost count of the numerous times that people have told me that such harmony – this perfect harmony – is just not possible.
 They have told me, time and time again, that I was too idealistic ... it was a ‘pie in the sky’, or one was ‘wishing for the moon’.
 Some were even of the opinion that any harmony should only be in moderation otherwise life would become boring … disagreement, apparently, ‘adds spice to life’!
 Others warned me that ‘too much of a good thing is bad for you’, or that ‘one should accept one’s lot in life’, or that one ‘should not be perfectionistic, you will end up lonely’.
 The trite and hackneyed phrases were endlessly forthcoming.
 I would listen with one ear to their alarmist advice; their proverbial guidance and sinister superstition I consigned to the waste-bin.
 I would not give in to the peer pressure prudence based upon the sageness of ‘old wife’s tales’ and conveyed to me with well-meant but ill-considered confusion.

 Yet my relationship is now complete.
 I have an exemplary life with my companion; what I talk of is not Theory or Idea, it is a fact.
 My wisdom comes out of my day-to-day experience.
 I have unravelled the mess that is orthodox ‘human’ relationship … I not only know what I speak of, I demonstrate it daily in my living.
-Some people now say we are lucky to have met each other and do not want to hear me when I say that luck has nothing to do with it ... for we put in the first years of being together in an intense exploration and delicious discovery of what it is that prevents consistent ease and harmony betwixt male and female.
+Some people now say we are lucky to have met each other and do not want to hear me when I say that luck has nothing to do with it ... in the first years of being together we put in an intense exploration and delicious discovery of what it is that prevents consistent ease and harmony betwixt male and female.
 As nothing is gained without diligence and application, born of pure intent, I could not give in to the status-quo ... we did not compromise.
 Dedication and perseverance were required to reach this wonderful completion.
 Richard’s Journal, 1997, Article Five

 Nobody, to my knowledge, has made the distinction between the physical male-female and the psychological ‘man’-’woman’ ... regardless of the fact that the psychological ‘man’-’woman’ is an easily observable stereotype, anyway.
 Without this distinction there can only be confusion.
 Physical intimacy is, of course, problematic so long as these stereotypical psychological entities remain intact ... creating, therefore, separation.
 At best the feeling of love can, temporarily, bring these entities together in an illusion of intimacy.
 Yet it is simply a contradiction in terms to desire intimacy but all the while keeping an area of oneself private; that area wherein one calls oneself ‘man’ or ‘woman’.
 At the core of this area is one’s identity ... that ‘who’ one thinks and feels to be ‘me’.
 If the other trespasses into this area, ‘my’ very identity is under attack.
 This, one thinks and feels, is ‘me’.
 ‘I’ must stiffly resist any change.
 Of course ‘I’, as ‘man’ or ‘woman’ need constant affirmation from other ‘men’ or ‘women’ … from ‘my’ camp.
 Among ‘men’ this is called ‘male bonding’; among ‘women’ it is called ‘Sisterhood’.
 Literally, from birth onward – pink for baby girls, blue for baby boys – humans know of no other social identity than that created for them by this ongoing process.